 No matter who you are, getting charged with DWI is an overwhelming experience.
 Thankfully, our Richmond County DWI Defense Attorney is ready to help you navigate this process in hopes of obtaining the most beneficial resolution available.
 The attorneys at iTicket.law have extensive working knowledge of North Carolina’s Implied Consent laws, which are the laws that determine how DWI cases are handled.
 When you hire the Hatley Law Office, you’re not just hiring one attorney, you’re employing the expertise of a team of attorneys and iTicket.law’s statewide DWI disposition database.
 This unique resource collects the wisdom and experience from our attorneys from across the state and allows them to access details about years of case histories.
-With 19 attorneys on staff across the state, we are able to put our collective resources and our wealth of knowledge to work for you.
+With over 20 attorneys on staff across the state, we are able to put our collective resources and our wealth of knowledge to work for you.

 In our experience, the following areas are of interest to clients fighting a charge of DWI:

 For most NC DWI cases, our client will be required to appear in court at least once.
 While there will be numerous hearings during the handling of any DWI case, our DWI Attorney is usually able to attend most preliminary hearings on their client’s behalf, saving them valuable time.
 At the conclusion of the case, when your case is totally prepared for either trial or entry of a plea agreement, you will almost certainly be required to appear for a final hearing.
 Prior to that time, we will advise you on appropriate dress and etiquette, and your Richmond County DWI Defense lawyer will then meet with you and personally go before the judge by your side to seek a final resolution.
 Remember, a DWI is a serious criminal offense which can result in imprisonment.
 Without adequate representation you may face serious penalties that could otherwise have been avoided.
 You don’t have to go it alone.
 If you put your trust in our firm, we will fight for you every step of the way.